Which sentences correctly use between or among?

 Sentences 1, 2, and 3, therefore, should use among because each sentence refers to three or more people.
 Sentence 4 should have said “between ourselves” since the conversation was between only two people: the speaker and her husband.

+But the choice of whether to use between or among can be more complicated.
 Sometimes we have to use between even when talking about more than two items for the sake of logic.
 We would say, for example, that the landscaper planted flowers between the houses in the new neighborhood” because although there are more than two houses in the neighborhood, the flowers appear between two at a time.

 - Before the work crew could leave for the day, they had to put grout among the newly laid tiles on the kitchen floor.

 - The child anxiously tried to decide between all the different flavors of ice cream available to her.

 - Although the process is time consuming, the coach insists on a conference between the captain and each player the day before every game.

 - I have never fully understood the differences between the words “compose,” “comprise,” and “consist.”

 - to put grout BETWEEN the newly laid tiles [Each ribbon of grout goes between two tiles.]

 - to decide AMONG all the different flavors

 - CORRECT [Each conference is between two people: the captain and one player.]